-Good remodeling takes homework and planning but your efforts will be rewarded... when you're cooking in your new kitchen or relaxing in your new tub, you'll wonder why you didn't remodel before!
+Good remodeling takes homework and planning but your efforts will be rewarded...when you're cooking in your new tub, you'll wonder why you didn't remodel before!

 RICO investigates unlicensed contracting and violations of Hawaii's licensing laws.
 To check licensing status or for information about hiring a licensed professional, call the Consumer Resource Center at 587-4272 or visit the State's website at: cca.hawaii.gov/rico.